pickup icon

 Ceanothus cuneatus

 Buckbrush is a large evergreen shrub ideal for sunny, dry areas of your habitat garden.
-In late spring and early summer, you’ll elate in its profusion of small, fragrant white flowers that envelop the branches, attracting pollinators.
+In late spring and early summer, both you and pollinators will elate in its profusion of small, fragrant white flowers that envelop the branches.
 By fall, the flowers evolve into seeds that become food for birds and small mammals.
 Like other Ceanothus species, it fixes nitrogen in the soil, controls erosion, provides exceptional refugia habitat for birds and is drought tolerant and deer resistant once established.

 • Moisture requirements: dry, well-drained soil